- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-Ecuador’s economic freedom score is 46.9, making its economy the 170th freest in the 2019 Index.
-Its overall score has decreased by 1.6 points, with a steep drop in fiscal health and lower scores for government integrity and judicial effectiveness far exceeding gains in labor freedom and monetary freedom.
-Ecuador is ranked 29th among 32 countries in the Americas region, and its overall score is well below the regional and world averages.
+Ecuador’s economic freedom score is 55.0, making its economy the 119th freest in the 2023 Index.
+Its score is 0.7 point better than last year.
+Ecuador is ranked 24th out of 32 countries in the Americas, and its overall score is below the world and regional averages.

-The combined value of exports and imports is equal to 42.0 percent of GDP.
-The average applied tariff rate is 6.8 percent.
-As of June 30, 2018, according to the WTO, Ecuador had 282 nontariff measures in force.
-The overall investment climate remains uncertain.
+The trade-weighted average tariff rate is 7.2 percent, and more than 200 nontariff measures are in force.
+The investment climate remains uncertain.
 The underdeveloped and state-controlled financial sector limits access to credit.
-About 57 percent of adult Ecuadorians have access to an account with a formal banking institution.
+About 50 percent of adults have access to accounts with formal banking institutions.